telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/show-edit-button-for-editable-records-only.md

 # Show Edit Buttons for Editable Records Only

-The example below demonstrates how to show **Edit** buttons only for records that meet certain criteria in the Kendo UI Grid widget.
+The following example demonstrates how to show **Edit** buttons only for records that meet certain criteria in the Kendo UI Grid widget.

 ###### Example